Pengal Veettin Kangal

 Pengal Veettin Kangal is a 1990 Indian Tamil-language drama film directed and co-written by T. P. Gajendran.
-The film stars S. S. Chandran and K. R. Vijaya.
+The film stars S. S. Chandran and K. R. Vijaya, leading an ensemble cast which includes Pandiyan, Chandrasekhar, Anand Babu, Urvashi, Pallavi, Vaishnavi and Dilip.
 It was released on 10 March 1990.

 Plot

 Dhanalakshmi, a tehsildar, and her husband Kanagalingam have five daughters.
 During the marriage of their first daughter, the groom's party offers to foot the bill for the marriage saying that they consider it their privilege to do so.
 However, after the marriage is solemnised, the groom's father furnishes a bill for the amount he spent and asks Kanagalingam to pay up.
-When Dhanalakshmi reprimands him for his naivety, an angered Kanagalingam swears he will get his other daughters without paying dowry.
+When Dhanalakshmi reprimands him for his naivety, an angered Kanagalingam swears he will get his other daughters married without paying dowry.
 His daughters make the task easy for him by falling in love.
 Kanagalingam somehow manages to finalise their marriages.
 But his travails do not end.
 All the daughters return home following problems in their in-law's households.
 However, Dhanalakshmi is not disheartened.
 She secures jobs for her daughters and makes them financially independent and at the same time working towards sending them back to their husband's homes.
 Whether Dhanalakshmi succeeds in her endeavours or not forms the crux of the story.

+Production

+Gajendran had written the lead role with his mentor, actor and filmmaker Visu in mind.
+Visu however refused, urging Gajendran to forge his own path rather than remain in Visu's shadow, and successfully recommended S. S. Chandran for the role.